-Financial aid eligibility is a separate policy, and the student must contact Student Financial Services to verify eligibility.
+Financial aid eligibility is a separate policy, and the student must contact the Student Financial Services to verify eligibility.

-Deadlines: Academic Suspension/Dismissal Appeals To return for: Fall Semester 3 Weeks before Fall semester begins Spring Semester 2 Weeks before Spring semester begins To adequately prepare for your return, ap the following term. peals received after these deadlines will be considered for
+Deadlines: Academic Suspension/Dismissal and Financial Aid (SAP) Appeals To return for: Fall Semester 3 Weeks before Fall semester begins Spring Semester 2 Weeks before Spring semester begins To adequately prepare for your return, appeals received after these deadlines will be considered for the following term.

-Failure to Withdraw
+Failure To Withdraw